Phoolpur

 Phoolpur is a village in Pindra Tehsil of Varanasi district in the Indian state of Uttar Pradesh.
 It is about 33 kilometers north of Varanasi city, 283 kilometers south-east of state capital Lucknow and 791 kilometers south-east of the national capital Delhi.

 Demography

 Phoolpur has a total population of 6,688 people amongst 959 families.
-The female:male ratio of Phoolpur is 953 overall and 872 in children.
+The female-to-male ratio of Phoolpur is 953 overall and 872 in children.
 The Uttar Pradesh state averages are 912 and 902, respectively.

 Transportation

 Phoolpur can be accessed by road and by Indian Railways.
 Its closest railway station is Khalispur (2.5 kilometers east) and the nearest operational airports are Varanasi airport (16.5 kilometers south) and Allahabad Airports (128 kilometers west).